Non-standard hyphenation with luatex

 nil’s if shorter.)

-The items in the replacement list are of four kinds:
+The items in the replacement list are the following:

 - An empty group